 Where You Can Find Amla Berries

-When it comes to finding amla fruit, and we mean high quality, organic Indian gooseberry, it's not super easy in the US, though there are some options.
+Well, when it comes to finding amla fruit, and we mean high quality, organic Indian gooseberry, it's not super easy in the US, though there are some options.

 After all, there simply aren't many importers of Indian produce here in the US, and when you are able to find amla fruit, there's a chance it's been frozen, or pickled, or candied for the trip.